sandeep-ramesha/data-analytics-portfolio/README.md

 # 📊 Data Analytics Portfolio

-Hi, I'm Sandeep Ramesha — an aspiring Data Analyst with a background in Construction Project Management and a strong focus on data-driven decision making.
+Hi, I'm Sandeep Ramesha — a Data Analyst skilled in Python, SQL, and Power BI, focused on solving business problems using data-driven insights.

 ---